What happens in Mars, Stays in March?

 Timekeeping in the Americas

-The Mayans were absolute calendar wizards, juggling two systems at once—one lunar, one solar.
+The Mayans were absolute calendar wizards, juggling two systems at once — one ritual, one solar.
 Their 260-day ritual calendar (Tzolk’in) worked alongside a 365-day agricultural calendar (Haab’) to keep both their spiritual and farming schedules in check.

 The Aztecs followed a similar setup, with their Tonalpohualli (260-day religious calendar) and Xiuhpohualli (365-day solar calendar) working together like clockwork.